CopilotC-Nvim/CopilotChat.nvim/README.md

   allow_insecure = false, -- Allow insecure server connections

   system_prompt = prompts.COPILOT_INSTRUCTIONS, -- System prompt to use
-  model = 'gpt-4o', -- GPT model to use, see ':CopilotChatModels' for available models temperature = 0.1, -- GPT temperature
+  model = 'gpt-4o', -- Default model to use, see ':CopilotChatModels' for available models agent = 'copilot', -- Default agent to use, see ':CopilotChatAgents' for available agents (can be specified manually in prompt via @). context = nil, -- Default context to use, 'buffers', 'buffer' or none (can be specified manually in prompt via #). temperature = 0.1, -- GPT result temperature

   question_header = '## User ', -- Header to use for user questions
   answer_header = '## Copilot ', -- Header to use for AI answers